anasrehanislam/fastapi-auth-system/README.md

 > **Important**: All endpoints require the `X-API-KEY` header with the correct API key, which is set in the `.env` file.

+You can view and interact with all available routes at: http://localhost:8000/docs.

 ### 1. **User Registration (Email & Password)**

 - **Method**: `POST`